 Click the “Change Settings” button and ensure “Run on a Schedule (Recommended)” is enabled.
 By default, Windows will run the retrim optimization on a weekly schedule.

-Again, this isn’t something you should need to worry about.
+Again, just like defragging your SSD isn’t a concern, this isn’t something you should need to worry about.
 If your computer has an SSD, Windows should automatically enable TRIM and enable optimizing the drive with retrim on a schedule.
 These options should just be enabled by default.
 But it’s worth giving a quick look to make sure everything’s running properly.